lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 Note that while a warning is displayed, ineligible participants are not actually prevented from participating; this is deliberate, to remove any motivation for a curious parent to fudge the details to see what the study is like.

 You may want to use the criteria expression to specify additional eligibility criteria beyond an age range - for instance, if your study is for a special population like kids with ASD or bilingual kids.
-You do **not** need to specify your age range here in general; participant eligibility checks will require the child meet the `minimum and maximum age cutoffs`_ AND these critera.
+In general, do **not** specify your age range here; participant eligibility checks will require the child meet the `minimum and maximum age cutoffs`_ AND these critera.

 Every child in the Lookit database has a number of fields associated with it, ranging from gestational age to languages spoken in the home, which can be used in determining eligibility.
 In the study edit and create views, you can formulate your criteria expression as a boolean expression with embedded relational expressions, using a domain specific query language.